Fdawgs/ydh-authentication-service/README.md

 1. Navigate to the repo
 2. Run `yarn install` to install dependencies
-3. Configure the application in `src/config.js`, ensuring the port of the application is different from the HTTP/FHIR listener channel in Mirth Connect that it is providing SSL connectivity for
+3. Make a copy of the `.env.development` file in the root directory and rename to `.env.production`
+4. Configure the application using the global variables in the `.env.production` file
-4. Set preferred CORS headers in Mirth Connect's install location in `config/mirth.properties`
+5. Set preferred CORS headers in Mirth Connect's install location in `config/mirth.properties`
-5. Run `yarn start`
+6. Run `yarn start`

 The Express server should now be up and running on the port set in the config.
 You should see the following output:

 ```
-ydh-sider-authentication-service listening for requests at http://127.0.0.1:8205
+ydh-sider-authentication-service listening for requests at http://0.0.0.0:8215
 ```

 To quickly test it open your request builder of choice (i.e. Insomnia or Postman), create, and execute a new GET request.